 Mazzucato argues the greatest driver of an economy is the creating foundational technological innovations and bringing them to market.
 Furthermore, only the governement is able to fund foundational technological research.
 The government has this unique capability due to it’s size, which allows it to absorb risk and pursue long-term goals in ways that venture capital and industry is unable.
 This governmental investment is done via funding organisation and developmental banks such as DARPA, NIH and ARPA-e.
 Examples of countries currently doing this successfully are Germany and China.

 Mazzucato gives multiple examples of the importance of basic research being funded by the government.
 Specifically, the IT revolution, drug development and the Green revolution.

-The section on the IT revolution focuses on Apple and how every aspect of their products, from integrated circuits, small form-factor hard-drives and touch screens to the software behind Siri, were funded by government initiatives.
+The section on the IT revolution focuses on Apple and how every aspect of their products, including integrated circuits, small form-factor hard-drives, touch screens, and the software behind Siri, were funded by government initiatives.
 Consequently, Apple’s “innovation” lies in synthesizing products after all the hard research has been done.

-The Green Revolution section more generally gives a tour of various attempts at solar/wind energy and how government support differentiated companies (Vestas, Kenetech and Tesla) who fell versus those who succeeded after temporary setbacks.
+The Green Revolution section more generally gives a tour of various attempts at solar/wind energy.
+It focuses on how government support differentiated companies (Vestas, Kenetech and Tesla) who fell versus those who succeeded after temporary setbacks.